10-2-pursuit/guide-deployment/render-express-postgres/README.md

 ![Database connections view](./assets/see-connection-values-from-pg-app.png)

-You may recognize the values here in the database match the variables we're already using in our `db/dbConfig.js` such as, `Port`, `Database`, `UserName`
+You may recognize the values here in the database match the variables we're already using in our `db/dbConfig.js` such as `Port`, `Database`, `UserName`

 Additionally - Render requires a `PG_PASSWORD`enviroment variable and a `DATABASE_URL` environment variable.
 We did not _need_ these when working locally but when we deploy our DB this is a must.